What did this ring with two wolf heads symbolize to the Viking who wore it? (Photo: Lars Søgaard Sørensen, Rogaland County Municipality)

 Odin’s two wolves, Geri (“Greedy”) and Freki (“Ferocious”) are according to Norse mythology lying at Odin’s feet and help him in war.
 If Odin is served food, he immediately sends it on to the wolves.

-In 2009, there was discovered a silver figurine during the excavation of Gammel (“Old”) Lejre in Denmark.
-The figurine is dated to about 900 AD and shows Odin sitting on his high seat Hlidskjalf surrounded by the ravens Huginn and Muninn.
+In 2009, there was discovered a silver figurine during the excavation of Old Lejre in Denmark.
+The figurine is dated to about the year 900 AD and shows Odin sitting on his high seat Hlidskjalf surrounded by his ravens Huginn and Muninn.
 The decoration on the throne’s back displays the wolves Geri and Freki.

 Was it a Viking warrior who wore the ring from Goa displaying Odin’s two wolfs, and should the ring provide magical protection in battle?